 I’ve Been Injured While On Public Transportation in Chicago

-When a mass transit accident occurs on a form of public transit, and passengers are injured, there is likelihood that the public transportation driver was negligent in some way, and this negligence caused the accident.
+When a mass transit accident occurs on a form of public transit and passengers are injured, there is the likelihood that the public transportation driver was negligent in some way, and this negligence caused the accident.
 A few examples of public transportation available in Chicago include modes of transit such as Chicago Transit Authority buses or Pace buses, the Metro train, taxicabs, and airplanes.

 Public Transit Providers are Considered “Common Carriers”

 Public transportation providers are considered common carriers under Illinois state law.
 This means that public transportation drivers owe passengers a heightened standard of care, compared to the duty private personal vehicle drivers owe to passengers in a motor vehicle accident.
 This is because the passengers on a public mode of transportation depend on these mass transit drivers to deliver them safely to their destination.